Klaaskreek: History

-Around 1860 an expedition lead by J. Rosenberg set out to discover gold.
-Even though some gold was discovered near Victoria, the government decided not pursue the matter.
+Around 1860 an expedition led by J. Rosenberg set out to discover gold.
+Even though some gold was discovered near Victoria, the government decided not to pursue the matter.
 Rosenberg however persisted, established the New-York and Surinam Company, and finally received a concession in 1870.
-The company failed it meet its objectives, and the concession was nullified in 1874.
+The company failed to meet its objectives, and the concession was nullified in 1874.

 Klaaskreek is situated in the proximity of the Brokopondo Reservoir.
 In 1958 Klaaskreek was designated as one of the transmigration towns for the inhabitants of the area that was flooded after the construction of the Afobaka Dam, and the main settlement for people from Ganzee.
 Klaaskreek is a tribal area mainly inhabited by Maroons.

 Klaaskreek has a school, police station, civil engineering company., river resort, and a beach called Benastrand.
 Medische Zending operates a clinic in the town.

 Towns

 Other villages in the resort include Berg en Dal, Kapasikélé, Njun Lombe, Mujékiki, and Reinsdorp.
 In 1960, an agriculture pilot project was started in Brokobaka, Centrum.
-The project lead to a palm oil plantation and factory in the former plantation of Victoria. however the Surinamese Interior War and lethal yellowing resulted in the closure of the factory in 1996.
+The project led to a palm oil plantation and factory in the former plantation of Victoria. however the Surinamese Interior War and lethal yellowing resulted in the closure of the factory in 1996.